Courts block abortion bans in Wyoming, North Dakota

 Meanwhile, West Virginia lawmakers moved ahead with a ban amid protests and dozens speaking against the measure.

-During hours of debate leading up to the 69-23 vote in the Republican-dominated House of Delegates, the sound of screams and chants from protesters standing outside the chamber rang through the room.
+During hours of debate leading up to the 69-23 vote in the Republican-dominated House of Delegates in West Virginia, the sound of screams and chants from protesters standing outside the chamber rang through the room.

 People are also reading…